 Drive your own traffic, and build your own audience

 It’s already been touched on, but it bears repeating.
-The biggest advantage of selling on Amazon is relative ease of attracting buyer-ready shoppers.
+The biggest advantage of selling on Amazon is the relative ease of attracting buyer-ready shoppers.
 You need to get your Amazon SEO on point to get customers, but Amazon does the hardest part for you.

 Amazon has more than enough customers going through their site to sustain your business.
 That is, if you can rank high.
 But relying solely on organic Amazon traffic leaves you at the whim of their algorithm.
 They can effectively shut you off if they decide to put a private label product up against yours.
 To mitigate the risk, become an expert at driving your own traffic.